webda2l/symfony-docs/http_client.rst

         $formData->getParts(); // Returns two instances of TextPart both
                                // with the name "array_field"

-Usually, the ``Content-Type`` of each form's part is detected automatically.
+The ``Content-Type`` of each form's part is detected automatically.
 However, you can override it by passing a ``DataPart``::

     use Symfony\Component\Mime\Part\DataPart;